Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 Impulse is a meaure of the current *tactical advantage* the character has.
 The higher the value, the greater the control they have over the battlefield.
+Impulse is:

-Impulse is *gained* through Maneuvers—actions that turn the battlefield in the character’s favor.
+-   *Gained* through Maneuvers—actions that turn the battlefield in the character’s favor.

-Impulse is then spent on Decisive Actions—actions that deal great strikes of force upon their enemies.
+-   *Spent* on Decisive Actions—actions that deal great strikes of force upon their enemies.

 Being that it is gained and spent exclusively during a combat scene, physical tokens (such as coins or poker chips) are suggested to keep